4th Workshop on Women* in Computing

 Dr. Roswitha Gostner is the Head of Quality Assurance in the Health & Life Science Solutions business line at ZEISS Digital Innovation, a specialized service provider for the development of custom software, and a member of the ZEISS Group.
 Dr. Gostner completed her computer science studies at TU Darmstadt, earned her Ph.D. at Lancaster University, and holds a Master's degree in Systems Biology from Warwick University.
 She is particularly interested in innovative quality assurance approaches that ensure efficient and compliant development of medical software.
 Driven by a passion for advancing healthcare, Dr. Gostner is committed to creating digital solutions today that will enhance human health tomorrow.

 Sign-up is mandatory as there are limited spots.
 While registration is accepted on a first-come-first-serve basis, members of SFB-TRR 161 will be given priority.
 This workshop is commonly fully booked, so please only register if you plan to attend.
-Early registration closes on 20.6.2025 at midnight.
+Early registration closed on 20th June 2025 at midnight.
 Thereafter, successful registrations will be confirmed by email (until 25th June).
+As we have many registrations already, the final spots are given based on first come first serve.
+Final registration closes on 3rd July at midnight (with confirmation mails until 4th July).

 Registration form: https://forms.gle/HcvxVZock1JDLbWd6